NethServer/ns8-crowdsec/README.md

 then restart the container : `systemctl restart crowdsec1`

+You can also modify settings with the configure-module action

+    api-cli run configure-module --agent module/crowdsec1 --data - <<EOF {
+        "helo_host": "foo.domain.com",
+        "receiver_emails": "user@domain.com,user@domain.org",
+        "bantime": "1m",
+        "dyn_bantime": true
+    }
+    EOF

+`bantime`: set the ban time `m` for minute, `h` for hours `dyn_bantime`: enable a dynamic ban_time ((number of ban +1) *4) (same unit as ban_time) `receiver_emails`: all emails account you want to notice when decisions or alert come `helo_host`: set a fully qualified domain name to use the relevant helo with postfix.(could be empty `""`)

+## disable whitelist

+by default whitelist is enabled to never ban IP on the local network, for test purpose you could disable it

+    cscli parsers remove  crowdsecurity/whitelists
+    systemctl restart crowdsec1

 ### cscli

 crowdsec come with a cli, do `cscli --help`, if you want to know on a specific command  `cscli <command> --help`